BIATeam/BIADocs/docs/10-Introduction/30-TryIt/20-CreateYourFirstProject.md

 1. Create a project "MyFirstProject" with company name "MyCompany" using the BIAToolKit in folder "C:\Sources\Test".
 [Step describe here](../../30-BIAToolKit/20-CreateProject.md).
 If you have company files used them to have correct settings.
   ![CreateYourFirstProject-1-BIATollKit](../../Images/GettingStarted/CreateYourFirstProject-1-BIATollKit.PNG)

-2. Open the folder "C:\Sources\Test\MyFirstProject"
+2. Open the folder "C:\Sources\Test\MyFirstProject" and verify the project is correctly created

    ![CreateYourFirstProject-1-BIATollKit](../../Images/GettingStarted/CreateYourFirstProject-2-Files.PNG)

 3. Create the database: